brainlid/sing/README.md

 ## Steps to duplicate

+This process is covered in greater detail in the Fly.io blog article [Making Phoenix LiveView Sing!](https://fly.io/phoenix-files/making-phoenix-liveview-sing/).

 The following is a rough outline of the steps taken to add this approach to a project.

 - add `assets/js/hooks/audio_mp3.js`
-- updated app.js to load hooks
+- updated `app.js` to load the hook file
 - add Howler from npm
   - `cd assets; npm i howler` adds to `package.json`
 - `mix esbuild.install`